josephmoresena/Rxmxnx.JNetInterface/README.md

   `UnregisterNatives` function.
 * `GetModule()`: This method is only effective in JVM instances compatible with Java 9.0+.

+**Notes:**

-**Note:** When using a class, if it has not been loaded (i.e., there is no active JNI reference in the current context), a local reference will be loaded in the active frame.
+* When using a class, if it has not been loaded (i.e., there is no active JNI reference in the current context), a local reference will be loaded in the active frame.
+* The functionality of the `JNativeCallEntry` class will be detailed later.

 For more information on using these methods, refer to the [included example application](./src/ApplicationTest/README.md) in this repository.